movestore/animation-moveVis/README.md

  `ext_adapt`: adaption factor (multiplicative) for map extent.
 By default, the extent of the data is used.
 Default 1.

 #### Watercolor
+Please note that the example maps have been made with osm maps.

 ![](watercolor_AniMove_map.png)

 #### Topographic